 SNRI vs SSRI

 All SNRI’s regulate serotonin and norepinephrine, but they have subtle differences in how much absorption they block, as well as differences in side effects.
-Many with depression and anxiety have trouble finding the correct medication to treat their symptoms, and it can take months or even years to find one that works effectively.
-One recently published study comparing different SNRI’s found a surprising number of differences between the five major SNRIs:
+Many with Depression and anxiety have trouble finding the correct medication to treat their symptoms, and it can take months or even years to find one that works effectively.
+One recently published study comparing different SNRI’s found a surprising number of differences between the five major SNRIs.

 Venlafaxine

 Venlafaxine (Effexor ™) was approved by the FDA in 1993 and was the first SNRI approved in the United States.
 Its half-life (the time it takes for the blood plasma concentration of a drug to reduce to half its original value) for the immediate release is five hours (requiring twice a day dosing), whereas the extended-release has a half-life of 11 hours, which allows for once a day dosing.
 As for reuptake, it was found to block about 30 times more serotonin than norepinephrine.
 It inhibits each in a sequential manner with serotonin reuptake being initially inhibited followed by norepinephrine reuptake inhibition, which leads to the initial side effects related more to serotonin (headaches, nausea, and sexual dysfunction) and subsequent side effects involving both (activation, dry mouth, and night sweats).
+Venlafaxine is frequently cited as a contender for the best SNRI for Depression due to its long track record and broad evidence base.

 Duloxetine